Adidaware/Machine-Learning-Algorithms/Getting to Know R/readme.md

 # Flight Delay Analysis

 An exploratory data analysis of airline flight data to determine departure delays and identify night-time flight patterns.
-This project was developed as part of the DA5030 course.

 ## 📊 Overview
 This project processes a dataset of flight schedules to calculate: